dewasahu2003/ThreadedStressRust/README.md

-Here is an example README.md for a Rust project with some key sections and formatting:

-# My Awesome Rust Project

-This is an example Rust project to demonstrate a nicely formatted README.
+# GPU||Cpu Stress Test --threaded

+Testing GPU and CPU using pytorch and Rust using Threading for Absoulte performance

 ## Overview

-This project implements an awesome algorithm for doing something very important.
+This project implements an awesome stress on GPU and Cpu.
 It showcases some of the cool features of Rust like:

 - Blazing fast performance
 - Memory safety without garbage collection